hrandersons/cuisinely/_PRESS-RELEASE.md

 If the benefits listed don't sound very interesting or exciting to customers, then perhaps they're not (and shouldn't be built).
 Instead, the product manager should keep iterating on the press release until they've come up with benefits that actually sound like benefits.
 Iterating on a press release is a lot less expensive than iterating on the product itself (and quicker!).

 If the press release is more than a page and a half, it is probably too long.
 Keep it simple.
 3-4 sentences for most paragraphs.
 Cut out the fat.
 Don't make it into a spec.
 You can accompany the press release with a FAQ that answers all of the other business or execution questions so the press release can stay focused on what the customer gets.
 My rule of thumb is that if the press release is hard to write, then the product is probably going to suck.
 Keep working at it until the outline for each paragraph flows.

 Oh, and I also like to write press-releases in what I call "Oprah-speak" for mainstream consumer products.
 Imagine you're sitting on Oprah's couch and have just explained the product to her, and then you listen as she explains it to her audience.
 That's "Oprah-speak", not "Geek-speak".

 Once the project moves into development, the press release can be used as a touchstone; a guiding light.
 The product team can ask themselves, "Are we building what is in the press release?"
 If they find they're spending time building things that aren't in the press release (overbuilding), they need to ask themselves why.
 This keeps product development focused on achieving the customer benefits and not building extraneous stuff that takes longer to build, takes resources to maintain, and doesn't provide real customer benefit (at least not enough to warrant inclusion in the press release).
  -->

-## Heading ##
-  > Name the product in a way the reader (i.e. your target customers) will understand.

  ## Sub-Heading ##
-  > Describe who the market for the product is and what benefit they get.
-One sentence only underneath the title.
+   > iFeedMe is an application that makes meal planning and grocery shopping easy for all.

  ## Summary ##
-  > Give a summary of the product and the benefit.
-Assume the reader will not read anything else so make this paragraph good.
+   > This website includes features such as a wide recipe search, meal-planning capabilities, and auto generated shopping lists to make home cooking a reality.
+Users can save their favorite recipes by bookmarking them or plan their week of cooking on this website.
+Keep cooking to gain more points and level up as a part of the gamification aspect of this user experience!

  ## Problem ##
-  > Describe the problem your product solves.
+   > Finding ideas for meals and keeping them in one place is often a difficult task.
+Then, to plan out meals and shop for all the right ingredients throughout a busy week is even more challenging.

  ## Solution ##
-  > Describe how your product elegantly solves the problem.
+   > Let us help you by offering a wide array of recipes to choose from, an easy way to keep track of planned meals, and an automatically generated shopping list to ease your home cooking experience.

  ## Quote from You ##
-  > A quote from a spokesperson in your company.
+   > “Make home cooking a reality by letting us help!”

  ## How to Get Started ##
-  > Describe how easy it is to get started.
+   > Get started by visiting https://ifeedmeio.herokuapp.com, sign up and get cooking!

  ## Customer Quote ##
-  > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+   > “Cooking at home has never been so easy with iFeedMe!”

  ## Closing and Call to Action ##
-  > Wrap it up and give pointers where the reader should go next.
+   > Visit https://ifeedmeio.herokuapp.com to start your home cooking journey!